dilbertside/spring-mvc-start-archetype/README.md

 # Summary

 The project is a Maven archetype for Spring MVC web application.
-It is heavily inspired from https://github.io/kolorobot/spring-mvc-quickstart-archetype and was originally a fork. kolorobot archetype is based onto Spring Framework 5.0.x (as of January 2019)
+It is inspired from https://github.io/kolorobot/spring-mvc-quickstart-archetype and was originally a fork. kolorobot archetype is based onto Spring Framework 5.0.x (as of January 2019)

 After refactoring a bit to upgrade Spring, the aim became to build a full Spring Framework MVC  Web application only (which should not contain any Spring Boot dependencies).
 In that purpose some extra configuration have been added Cache, Async, WebJars, Problem